 It took a while to catch on as to why I was being propositioned by other police officers.
 I started thinking the whole bunch was queer.
 I was even propositioned by a fellow police officer in a tent up on the Kansas line where we were supposed to be on a deer hunting trip.
 What the hell???

 I may have figured out after all these years why the patrol commander came to me one night and said "We got him", saying they had caught a police officer having homosexual sex in a police car.
 It was just one of those things that I did not think about until I started this webpage.
 I think now that the patrol commander must have said that in order to observe my reaction.
-Looking back, all the lies spread by these brothers undoubtedly had gotten to the patrol commander and was the reason I received bad ratings from this patrol commander.
+Looking back, all the lies spread by these evil brothers undoubtedly had gotten to the patrol commander and was the reason I received bad ratings from this patrol commander along with a few hostile actions from some neighbors.

 This guy and his older brother did a real slander campaign on me.
-They interfered with my job assignments, my ratings, my associations, my family, a neighbor or two, and even drummed up complaints against me.
-They were very angry with me but for a long time I know they thought they could still make me come around to being a slave if they could get me a divorce.
+They interfered with my job assignments, my ratings, my associations, my family, my children's school, a few neighbors, and even drummed up complaints against me.
+They were very angry with me but for a long time they thought they could still make me come around to being a slave if they could get me a divorce.
 I ran into them everywhere I went.
-Even gassing up down at the Utotem on the corner.
-It was very weird.
+Even gassing up down at the Utotem on the corner while they were on duty.
+The older brother got word to me that it did not pay to mess with his little sister.
+Who was messing with who?
+Whom?

 If I believed in reincarnation, I would think he and his older brother would be reincarnated slavers from the eighteen hundreds.
 How can someone completely take over your life?
 Is that not what they did to the blacks in the eighteen hundreds?
 I think the definition of slavery back then was only taking twenty-five percent of a person's income.
 Not his whole paycheck.